Security Deposits for licences under the Petroleum and Geothermal Energy Act 2000

-The Department of State Development may also request that licensees demonstrate that the appropriate rehabilitation liability has been allowed for in their company accounts.
+The Department for Energy and Mining may also request that licensees demonstrate that the appropriate rehabilitation liability has been allowed for in their company accounts.

 Security deposit retirement before licence expiry

-If the licensee progressively rehabilitates to the satisfaction of the Department of State Development, securities may be released, to reflect the reduction in risk to the State.
+If the licensee progressively rehabilitates to the satisfaction of the Department for Energy and Mining, securities may be released, to reflect the reduction in risk to the State.

 Version 2.4 - 20 February 2013